MoizHussain95/NetflixSQL_project/README.md

 # Netflix Tv Shows and Moivies Data Analysis Using SQL

 ## Objective
 The objective of this project is to analyze the Netflix dataset using SQL queries to answer different business and analytical questions.
+The queries cover content distribution, trends, genres, countries, directors, and more..

 ---